WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. phrase: in tandem - alongside each other.

      _"a tight fiscal policy working in tandem with a tight foreign exchange policy"_

+- teamster

+  1. noun(NORTH AMERICAN): a truck driver.

+     - a member of the Teamsters Union, including truck drivers, chauffeurs, and warehouse workers.

+  2. noun: a driver of a team of animals.

 - tease